Free: 96 PPC tools + my AI Playbook book

 • focus

-'Why Retailers Choose TopDawg to Build & Grow Your Dropshipping Business' section below the fold runs as dense paragraph text without scannable section dividers, which for a Blue-dominant dropshipping audience (who will skim-compare four vendors) reads as hard to evaluate.
+'Why Retailers Choose TopDawg to Build & Grow Your Dropshipping Business' section below the fold runs as dense paragraph text without scannable section dividers, which for a comparison-stage visitor dropshipping audience (who will skim-compare four vendors) reads as hard to evaluate.

 Ad Intelligence